Bookclubbers without boundaries in Nelson, New Zealand

 ❚ “Interesting in the way this story is told with the house being a character so that the plot is seen through the ‘eyes’ of the glass room – all of the major events of the story happen in the house.
 I loved the characters and the relationships which were expertly embedded in a historical framework.
 Very enjoyable.” – Jo

 ❚ “Though the glass room is transparent, it conceals so many secrets and deceits.
 I loved this thematic aspect of the book, with the room as a character.
 The architecture, the characters, their relationships, the war as a setting all combined seamlessly.
-The book was riveting and I did not want to put it down!”
+I felt for the house, sorry for it that it was being mistreated, and I have to say I have never felt empathy for a building before as if it was a humanised character!
+This book was riveting and I did not want to put it down!”

 —–